Kariaro/AmpleProgrammingLanguage/README.md

-# Carbon Programming Language
+# HCProgramming Language
 Creating a compiler for my own programing language.
 This project is not finished and is currently under construction.

-The carbon syntax is simmilar to C or C++ styled code but will allow for flexible keywords and inline syntax changes.
+The hc syntax is simmilar to C or C++ styled code but will allow for flexible keywords and inline syntax changes.

 ## Compiler